Links & Resources

 Rebecca Dickinson (1738-1815), gownmaker

 UMass history professor and director of their Public History Program Marla Miller writes about Hatfield gownmaker Rebecca Dickinson in her book, The Needle’s Eye: women and work in the age of revolution.
-To read the chapter about Rebecca, residing on Google Books, click HERE, or for information on purchasing the book from UMass Press, click HERE.
+To read the chapter about Rebecca, residing on Google Books, click HERE, or for information on purchasing the book, click HERE.

 5) HATFIELD HISTORY, INCLUDING ORAL HISTORIES